vanshika-verma14/-IoT-Security-Simulation/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Flask framework for the backend
 - React.js for the frontend
 - Modern CSS techniques for beautiful UI
 - IoT security concepts and best practices

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub.

----

-**Made with ❤️ for IoT Security Education**